leandroalveso/dockerland/README.md

 ## LIST OF TECHNOLOGIES

+- [**Airbyte**](https://airbyte.com/) is the only versatile data movement platform to enable data teams to scale efficiently with their ever-growing list of custom data sources.
 - [**Apache Airflow**](https://airflow.apache.org/) is a platform created by the community to programmatically author, schedule and monitor workflows.
 - [**Apache Amundsen**](https://www.amundsen.io/) is a data discovery and metadata engine for improving the productivity of data analysts, data scientists and engineers when interacting with data.
 - [**Apache Atlas**](https://atlas.apache.org/) is a scalable and extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.